 - Stop Solution.

-The minimum sensitivity detection limit of calcitonin (CT) using current human calcitonin ELISA kit was approximately 1.3 pg/ml.
+The minimum sensitivity detection limit of calcitonin (CT) using current calcitonin ELISA kit was approximately 1.3 pg/ml.
 The dynamic range for this assay is 7.5 – 573.0 pg/ml.

 – Detection Limit: 0.7 pg/ml